Orange Tuaca Bread

 Now, I’m pretty sure you could use more orange liqueur and less orange juice (just sayin’) without a problem, but I haven’t tested that yet.
 Grand Marnier and a dash of vanilla would work beautifully.
 Of course, if my budget allowed Grand Marnier, I’d be gently warming a little in a snifter and sipping appreciatively, not mixing it into a bread batter!
 Did you hear that, Santa?
 I’ve been VERY good this year.
 Bwahahaha.

-1 thought on “Orange Tuaca Bread
+One thought on “Orange Tuaca Bread

 1. I saw these colored chips at the store today and wondered what I could do with them.
 Now I have to go back and buy some!
 Boy this sounds good.